 You can make tuition payments online using a credit card or electronic check.
-You can also pay in person at the One-Stop Shop using check, money order or cash.
+You can also pay in person at the Office of Student Accounts using check, money order or cash.
 You will receive detailed payment instructions closer to the start of your program.

 Does My Deposit Guarantee My Spot?